inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 The input folder contains a set of FDS input files representing the same simulation case split into varying number of meshes.
 For instance, the `strong_scaling_test_001.fds` has a single mesh, while the `strong_scaling_test_008.fds` is the same case split into 8 meshes, and so forth.

-Here’s a script to run the single mesh case with one MPI process and one OpenMP thread:
+Here’s a script to run the 1-mesh case with one MPI process and one OpenMP thread:

 ```python
 import inductiva